LukeShortCloud/rootpages/src/administration/file_systems.rst

 For OSD nodes, it is recommend that the operating system is on two disks in a RAID 1.
 All of the over disks can be used for OSD or journal/metadata services.

-As of Luminous release, the new ``mgr`` (managers) mointoring service is required.
+As of Luminous release, the new ``mgr`` (managers) monitoring service is required.
 It helps to collect metrics about the cluster.
 It should be running on all of the monitor nodes. https://docs.ceph.com/docs/luminous/release-notes/

 The current back-end for handling data storage is FileStore.
 When data is written to a Ceph OSD, it is first fully written to the OSD journal.